Graham Carey

-Graham Carey (born 20 May 1989) is an Irish professional footballer for side Livingston.
+Graham Carey (born 20 May 1989) is an Irish professional footballer who last played for side Livingston.
 He plays as a left sided attacking midfielder.

 Carey joined Celtic in 2005 from Shelbourne's youth team and made his Celtic debut in 2009 against Rapid Vienna in the UEFA Europa League, He has played six times for the Republic of Ireland Under 21 team, having been capped at all International levels from under 15.
 During his time at Celtic Carey had loan spells with Bohemians in the League of Ireland, St Mirren and Huddersfield Town in League One in England.
 He then signed for St Mirren permanently and in 2013, moved to Ross County where he spent two seasons.
 After spending four seasons with Plymouth Argyle, scoring 49 goals in 200 appearances, he moved to Bulgarian top flight club CSKA Sofia in 2019 for 3 seasons and won the Bulgarian Cup with them.
 Carey then returned to Scotland in 2022 with St Johnstone and amassed 117 appearances and 12 goals in 3 seasons with the Perth side before their relegation.

 In 2010, ex Scotland and then Motherwell manager Craig Brown, stated Carey "looks a real talent" and said he "is the kind of player fans like to watch".